guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-sequence-to-sequence.markdown

 layout: post
 title:  "Seq2Seq for LaTeX generation (part I)"
 description: "Sequence to Sequence basics for Neural Machine Translation using Attention and Beam Search"
-excerpt: "Sequence to Sequence models with Attention and Beam Search - Concepts"
+excerpt: "Sequence to Sequence models with Attention and Beam Search - Explained"
 date:   2017-11-08
 mathjax: true
 comments: true